engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Opposed to monitoring third party systems, observing these proves to be difficult.
 When observing systems we request data and knowledge of internal processes, which, if not provided by the original authors, are hard to come by.
 Our industry consolidated data and endpoints to a standard called *OpenTelemetry*, a merger of *OpenTracing* and *OpenCensus*.
 The standard allows us to read and evaluate telemetry data across our proprietary tech and cross-vendor services.
 The three pillars of telemetry data consist of logs, metrics, and traces.

-What gets measured gets managed. vs big data
+What gets measured gets managed.

 ### Logs